Create a vector

-R provides powerful and flexible ways to access and manipulate elements in data structures like vectors, matrices, and arrays.
+R provides flexible ways to access and manipulate elements in data structures like vectors, matrices, and arrays.

 Vector Indexing